scjung/ocaml-study-2012/README.md

-ocaml-study-2012
+OCaml Study 2012
 ================

-Examples and exercise solutions of OCaml Study, 2012
+This repository contains the examples and exercise solutions of OCaml Study, 2012.